-The goal of any manufacturing based going concern is to have amongst other things, a proper product quality control.
-This is only natural as it is expected that every manufacturing outfit pays very close attention to its total quality management regime if the ultimate goal (cost minimization and profit maximization are to be attained).
-As a matter of fact, top management of various firms is beginning to allocate more resources to ensure the firm has adequate quality control.
+The goal of any manufacturing-based going concern is to have, amongst other things, proper product quality control.
+This is only natural since it is expected that every manufacturing outfit pays very close attention to its total quality management regime.
+If the ultimate goals, cost minimization and profit maximization, are to be attained.
+As a matter of fact, the top management of various firms is beginning to allocate more resources to ensure the firm has adequate quality control.

-Around the early 90’s, the term and practice known as Total Quality Management (TQM) were birthed.
-It was first championed by the Japanese who experienced tremendous growth and success with it that the rest of the world (Europe in particular), began to adopt it.
+Around the early ’90s, the term and practice known as Total Quality Management (TQM) were born.
+It was first championed by the Japanese who experienced tremendous growth and success with it, that the rest of the world (Europe, in particular) began to adopt it.

-Despite the seemingly obvious merits/advantages that this practice endears to the firm as a whole, there are issues/problems which have been threatening to dampen and downplay the effectiveness of this practice.
-Such issues if left unaddressed, can take the firm by surprise which is sure to birth highly negative consequences.
+Despite the seemingly obvious merits/advantages that this practice brings to the firm, there are issues/problems which threaten to dampen its effectiveness.
+If left unaddressed, such issues can take the firm by surprise and give way to negative consequences.

-After extensive research, there are about five (5) issues which have been deemed the most noteworthy by the firm.
+After extensive research, there are about 12 issues that are deemed the most noteworthy by the firm.
 These issues range across various manufacturing tiers/levels.

 Quality Management Issues/Problems